Colorado Rockies minor league players: Konner Eaton

-Konner Eaton (born November 30, 2002) is an American professional baseball pitcher in the Colorado Rockies organization.
+Konner R. Eaton (born November 30, 2002) is an American professional baseball pitcher in the Colorado Rockies organization.

 Eaton attended Prince George High School in Prince George, Virginia, and played college baseball at George Mason University for the Patriots.
 In 2023, he played in the Cape Cod Baseball League with the Orleans Firebirds.
 He was selected by the Colorado Rockies in the sixth round of the 2024 Major League Baseball draft.

 Eaton made his professional debut after signing with the Fresno Grizzlies and also played with the Spokane Indians, giving up one run over 11 innings between both teams.
 He was assigned to Spokane to open the 2025 season and promoted to the Hartford Yard Goats in August.
+Over 27 starts between the two clubs, Eaton went 6-9 with a 3.79 ERA and 149 strikeouts across 140 innings.
+He returned to Hartford for the 2026 season.
+Eaton made 23 starts for Hartford and went 5-3 with a 4.46 ERA and 103 strikeouts across 107 innings pitched.
+After the season, he was assigned to play in the Arizona Fall League with the Salt River Rafters.